dinosaure/blogger/articles/lwt_pause.md

 So, in the case of opam-mirror, we use the ocaml-git memory implementation:
 `Git_mem`.

 `Git_mem` is different in that Git objects are simply stored in a `Hashtbl`.
+There is no cooperation point when it comes to obtaining Git objects from this `Hashtbl`.
 So let's return to our original advice:

 > don't wrap code in Lwt if it doesn't do I/O.